Data drives nearly every critical process in your business.

 With Custom Metrics, you can generate additional insights you can’t get from your standard data set.
 According to Google, “Custom Metrics are like default metrics in your Analytics account, except you create them yourself.
 You can use them to collect and analyze data that Google Analytics doesn’t automatically track.”
 Similar to Custom Dimensions, Google only permits 20 Custom Metrics for free accounts and 200 for premium accounts.

 Setting up goals is one of the most important actions you could take in Google Analytics.
 Make sure to set up both micro and macro goals on your website.
 An example of a micro goal would be watching a demo or downloading a white paper, while with a macro goal, the aim is to get the user to convert and make a purchase.
+You could also set converting leads from third-party data as a goal, in which case you would need to leverage resources like lead411’s data services for the best-quality leads.
 You can set up 20 goals per Google Analytics view.
 Make sure to have at least three active, relevant goals per view.
+Also, ensure that the goals you set are reasonable and attainable.

 Goal and/or E-commerce Value